tgwolle/SaveIt/README.md

 ## Installation

-1. Download the Wishlist Chrome extension from the Chrome Web Store.
+1. Download the SaveIt Chrome extension from the Chrome Web Store.
-2. Once the extension is installed, click on the Wishlist icon in the Chrome browser.
+2. Once the extension is installed, click on the SaveIt icon in the Chrome browser.
 3. Start saving items from websites and enjoy the convenience of having all your saved items in one place.